MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 ## Is Microsoft Flow available in national clouds? ##

-No, Microsoft Flow is not currently available in the US Gov, Germany or China regions.
-Availability for national clouds is planned for 2017.
+No, Microsoft Flow isn't available in national clouds.
+Support for national clouds in planned for 2018.

 ## What outbound IP addresses are used in each region? ##